blonestar/wp-theme-vite-tailwind/readme.md

 Fastest Wordpress Theme development you have ever seen.
 Auto generating CSS, auto refresh on every file save and easy production build tool with no hassle.
 Inspired by https://github.com/vitejs/vite/issues/341

+Note: Tailwind JIT is currently experimental and it will be integrated into Tailwind soon, will update the theme accordinaly.

 ## Installation